Optimizing measurement-based cooling by reinforcement learning: Conditional and unconditional measurements

-In contrast to the CM strategy that is characterized by a single cooling coefficient $\alpha_n$ in Eq.~(\ref{CMCoolingCoeff}), the UM strategy depends subtly on an extra cooling coefficients $\beta_n$.
-According to Eq.~(\ref{pn}), the initial population of the ground state $p_0$ becomes $|\alpha_0(\tau)|^2p_0+|\beta_1(\tau)^2|p_1=p_0+|\beta_1(\tau)^2|p_1$.
-It indicates that partial population on the first excited state of the resonator is transferred to the ground state, whose original population is left untouched.
-Under rounds of nonselective measurements, it is intuitively to expect that the populations on the higher excited states of the resonator will keep moving to the lower states and eventually to the ground state.
-In practice, the cooling efficiency is however limited since the population on certain high excited states can also be fixed and even enhanced when $|\alpha_n(\tau)|^2=1$ and $|\beta_{n+1}(\tau)|^2\geq0$, i.e., $\Omega_n\tau=1$ and $\Omega_{n+1}\tau\geq0$.
+In contrast to CM strategy that is characterized by a single cooling coefficient $|\alpha_n|^2$ in Eq.~(\ref{CMCoolingCoeff}), UM strategy depends subtly on an extra cooling coefficient $|\beta_n|^2$.
+According to Eq.~(\ref{pn}), the initial population on the ground state $p_0$ becomes $|\alpha_0(\tau)|^2p_0+|\beta_1(\tau)|^2p_1=p_0+|\beta_1(\tau)|^2p_1$, indicating that a part of population on the first excited state is transferred to the ground state.
+Under rounds of nonselective measurements, it is intuitive to expect that the populations on the higher states of the resonator keep moving to the lower states and eventually to the ground state.
+In practice, the cooling is however constrained and even invertible since the populations on certain excited states can be fixed or enhanced when $|\alpha_n(\tau)|^2=1$ and $|\beta_{n+1}(\tau)|^2\geq0$, i.e., $\Omega_n\tau=1$ and $\Omega_{n+1}\tau\geq0$.
 This problem can be addressed by employing the unequal-time-spacing strategy.
-A time-varying $\tau$ could ensure that the populations on all the excited states are gradually reduced.
+A time-varying $\tau$ could ensure that populations on all excited states are gradually reduced.

-Analogous to the CM case~\cite{TwoModeCooling}, the cooling efficiency of the UM strategy depends severely on the choice of $\tau$ between neighboring measurements.
-That could be observed in Fig.~\ref{OptimalInterval} by the average populations of the resonator $\bar{n}$ under a single measurement on the detector.
-With the initial temperatures across four orders in magnitude, the $\tau$-dependence of $\bar{n}$ demonstrates similar patterns.
-It is found that the average population declines gradually to a minimal point (the magnitude of the relative reduction decreases with increasing temperature) at an optimized measurement-interval $\tau_{\rm opt}^u$, then rebounds quickly and ends up with a stochastic fluctuation around a value slightly lower than its initial population $\bar{n}_{\rm th}\equiv{\rm Tr}(\hat{n}\rho_a^{\rm th})$.
+Cooling efficiency of UM strategy depends severely on the choice of $\tau$ spacing neighboring measurements, analogous to that of CM~\cite{TwoModeCooling}.
+That could be observed in Fig.~\ref{OptimalInterval} by the average population of the resonator $\bar{n}$ under one measurement on the detector.
+The $\tau$-dependence of $\bar{n}$ demonstrates similar patterns across four orders in scale of initial temperature.
+It is found that the average population declines gradually to a minimal point (the relative reduction becomes smaller as increasing temperature) at an optimized measurement-interval $\tau_{\rm opt}^u$, then rebounds quickly and ends up with a random fluctuation around a value slightly lower than its initial thermal occupation $\bar{n}_{\rm th}\equiv{\rm Tr}(\hat{n}\rho_a^{\rm th})$.

 To make full use of the cooling strategy, it is desired to analytically find the optimized interval $\tau_{\rm opt}^u$ as a functional of the current state and the model parameters.
-By virtue of Eq.~(\ref{umrhoa}) and under the resonant situation, the average population after a single unconditional measurement reads
+By virtue of Eq.~(\ref{umrhoa}) and under the resonant condition, the average population after a single unconditional measurement reads